 This Air Fryer Butternut Squash is roasted to perfection, then coated in a brown sugar and butter glaze.
 It's so easy to make, with only a few minutes of prep time.
 Just like my Old Fashioned Sweet Potato Casserole, this squash is a great Fall and Winter side dish and serve it for the Christmas and Thanksgiving Holidays!

-Winter Squashes, like Butternut and Acorn Squash, were always must have recipes at our Thanksgiving table when I was growing up, but it was the only time we ever ate them.
+Winter Squashes, like Butternut and Acorn Squash and Delicata Squash, were always must have recipes at our Thanksgiving table when I was growing up, but it was the only time we ever ate them.

 Now, I eat them whenever I can!
 Butternut squash is absolutely delicious, it's high in vitamins, and so easy to make.
 I enjoy mine on the sweeter side, but I will give you a savory option below too.